HDFGroup/hsds/docs/docker_install_dcos.md

 - See: [dcos_dn.json](../dcos_dn.json)

 It is recommended to scale up the data nodes as you have capacity.
 There should only be one head node.
 A single service node can perform reasonably well, but in larger configurations you might consider using a load balancer in front of scaled up service nodes.
+Enquiry them after improvization.

 Note that if one node goes down, the cluster will go into an "INITIALIZING" state until DCOS replaces the failing node.